CaseyHaralson/cloud-comparison/experiment/003_gcpCloudRunCloudSql/README.md

 3. Run the network setup script: `./network.setup.sh`
 4. Run the cloudsql setup script: `./cloudsql.setup.sh`
 5. Run the cloudrun setup script: `./cloudrun.setup.sh`
     - Say "yes" when the script asks if you want to build and deploy the latest container source to the cloud run service.
-We still need to create the database before the service will be ready, but this will allow the db jobs to be run.
+    - We still need to create the database before the service will be ready, but this step will allow the db jobs to be run.
 6. Navigate to the "temp.cloudrun/scripts" folder and run the cloud-run db creation script: `./cloud-run.job.db-create.sh`
     - This takes a minute or so to complete.
 So wait for it to complete in the GCP console before moving on.
 7. While still in the cloud run scripts folder, run the cloud-run db seed script: `./cloud-run.job.db-seed.sh`